hungple/arduino/car1/README.md

 2. Launch Arduino IDE
 3. Select Tools > Board > Arduino Uno
 4. Select Tools > Port > /dev/ttyUSB0
-5. Run
+5. Bring up a terminal and run
 ```
 sudo chown <username> /dev/ttyUSB0
 ```
 6. Select Tools > Serial Monitor
-7. Connect your phone bluetooth to your your car.
+7. From your phone, launch your Bluetooth RC Controller app and connect to bluetooth device on your car.
-8. Test and ensure that you see data is shown in the Serial Monitor
+8. Test and ensure that you see data is sending in the Serial Monitor

 ### Upload your code into Arduino
-1. Compile your code: click Verify button
+1. From Arduino IDE, click Verify/Compile button to ensure your code is free of bug.
-2. Click Upload button to upload your code
+2. Click Upload button to upload your code to your Arduino board
+3. Power on your Arduino board
-3. Test your car
+4. Test your car